awslabs/multi-model-server/docs/management_api.md

 ### Register a model

 `POST /models`
-* model_url - Model archive download url.
+* url - Model archive download url.
 Supports the following locations:
     * a local model archive (.mar); the file must be directly in model_store folder.
     * a local model directory; the directory must be directly in model_store folder.
 This option can avoid MMS extracting .mar file to temporary folder, which will improve load time and reduce disk space usage.
     * a URI using the HTTP(s) protocol.
 MMS can download .mar files from the Internet.